arcus/Arcus_Labs_Orientation/new_to_text.md

 | 123 | 328 | 335 | SignSymptomMention | false | true |  patient | Seizures |
 | 123 | 320 | 335 | DiseaseDisorderMention | false | true |  patient | Febrile Convulsions |

-## Using Large Language Models

-Have you been captivated by the possibilities of using large language models to generate text, such as composing an overview of a patient's medical history, translating clinical records from another language into English, summarizing a journal article, or helping draft emails?
-You're not alone!

-You can learn more about LLMs like ChatGPT in our [Demystifying Large Language Models](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/demystifying_large_language_models/demystifying_large_language_models.md#1) module!

 ## Manually annotating text (BRAT annotator)

 Perhaps you want to make notes (annotations) on clinical notes fields.
 As a nurse educator who works with patients, you're interested in the psychological impact to patients in the days leading up to having a port placed.
 You want to examine the evidence from clinical notes where there's some mention that patients are experiencing fear, anxiety, or sadness related to their port placement.
 For example, you might want to flag a few phrases in this fictional note, which we've bolded here: